-Starting from 1 January 2018, companies in Latvia have to pay income tax only on distributed dividends and non-business expenses.
-As at 31 December 2018, the Latvian branch had transferred its reporting year's profit to the Company in Estonia and due to that corporate income tax expense and liability have been recognised in the Latvian branch at the rate of 20% (2017: 15%).
+The maximum income tax liability which would arise if all of the available equity were distributed as dividends is disclosed in Note 17.
+As at 31 December 2019, the Latvian branch had transferred its reporting year's profit to the Company in Estonia and due to that corporate income tax expense and liability have been recognised in the Latvian branch at the rate of 20% (2018: 20%).

 In Lithuania, both current and deferred tax is calculated and reported.
 Deferred tax attributable to temporary differences between the amounts recognised in books and the amounts actually paid is reported in the Company's financial statements.
-For income reported in the statement of comprehensive income for the period but which is not taxed until a later period, a deferred tax cost is charged, which results in a corresponding liability item, a deferred tax liability.
-Similarly, costs that will not result in tax deductions until a later period give rise to deferred tax revenue and a corresponding deferred tax asset.
+For income reported in the statement of comprehensive income for the period but which is not taxed until a later period, a deferred tax cost is charged, which results in a corresponding liability item, a deferred tax revenue and a corresponding deferred tax asset.
+Detailed information on the deferred tax asset and liability of the Lithuanian branch is disclosed in Note 15.
 Deferred tax assets and liabilities are reported net in those cases where they pertain to the same tax authority and can be offset against each other.
-For the Lithuanian branch, the corporate income tax rate is 15% (2017: 15%).
+For the Lithuanian branch, the corporate income tax rate is 15% (2018: 15%).